verbose/verb/test/actual/docs-options.md

 1. If (1) is undefined, the task uses the directory defined by `options: { docs: ''}`
 1. If (2) is undefined, the task checks if `README.tmpl.md` exists in the `./docs` directory (without having to define it in the options)
 1. if (3) is undefined, `options: { resolve: { readme: ''}}` attempts to automagically use a `README.tmpl.md` template from `node_modules`.
 The module must must be defined in `devDependencies`.
 Note that for a README template to resolve properly from `node_modules`, the `main` property in the `package.json` of the module being referenced must specify the path to the template.
 This option is probably most useful when you plan to use the same README template on a number of projects.
-1. If (4) is undefined, the task uses the "starter" README template from `phaser`.
+1. If (4) is undefined, the task uses the "starter" README template from `verb`.

 ## metadata